Ford Transit Connect Review 2025: Price, specs & load capacity

 There are two diesel options in the Ford Transit Connect.
 Both use a 2.0-litre EcoBlue engine.
 The lower-powered model has 102PS and 280Nm, driving the front wheels through a six-speed manual gearbox, which gives it a leisurely unloaded 0-62mph time of 14 seconds dead.

 The more powerful option has 122PS and 320Nm and uses a seven-speed automatic gearbox.
-That translates to a 11.4-second 0-62mph time.
+That translates to an 11.4-second 0-62mph time.

-There’s no electric Transit Connect but there is a plug-in hybrid on the way, combining a 1.5-litre EcoBoot petrol engine with an electric motor and a battery that promises up to 68 miles on electric-only power.
-It’ll be the most powerful Transit Connect, with 150PS and 350Nm through a six-speed dual-clutch automatic.
+There’s no electric Transit Connect but there is a plug-in hybrid, combining a 1.5-litre EcoBoost petrol engine with an electric motor and a battery that promises up to 68 miles on electric-only power.
+It’ll be the most powerful Transit Connect, with 150PS and 350Nm through a smooth-shifting six-speed dual-clutch automatic gearbox.

 While the Transit Connect hasn’t been tested by safety organisation Euro NCAP, the Tourneo Connect – which is the passenger car version of the van – has.
 Well, sort of – EuroNCAP actually tested a VW Caddy, deeming the two similar enough for the scores to be carried across.
 The Caddy scored the maximum five stars in 2021, with solid scores across the various criteria, and pretty much everything that the experts said about the VW can be applied here, too.